emqx/blog/en/202208/getting-data-from-emqx-cloud-with-influxdb-native-collector.md

 #### Check the data on InfluxDB Cloud

 Now, it's time to view the data on InfluxDB Cloud.
-Ideally, the data you send using MQTT X will go into EMQX Cloud and then be persisted to the target bucket in InfluxDB Cloud.
+Ideally, the data you send using MQTTX will go into EMQX Cloud and then be persisted to the target bucket in InfluxDB Cloud.

 ![Go to Data Explorer](https://assets.emqx.com/images/9637a3dd3ff93d0afa9784221b8f833c.jpeg)